 Plan your table décor

 Have you ever seen a Pinterest party without impeccable party décor?
 We didn’t think so.
 It’s the heart of every Type-A DIY-er’s party planning checklist.
 The secret, though, is it doesn’t have to be expensive.
 First, of course, think of your color palette.
 Let’s say you have white dishes and silver flatware that you intend to use.
 White, green and orange go very well together (not to mention they complement a certain ruby red drink).
-Your first thought might be beautiful fall flowers, and you’d be right.
+Your first thought might be beautiful winter foliage, and you’d be right.
 They’d be gorgeous.
-But they’re also be expensive.
+But they’re also expensive.
 Cut down on costs with some out-of-the box ideas.
-Head to Target or Homegoods, and grab a table runner.
+Head to Target or HomeGoods, and grab a table runner.
 Even a plain white runner will elevate your table setting, and they’re usually much less expensive than a full table cloth.
-Then, go to your local grocery store and grab some small pumpkins to arrange in the middle of the table.
-For the green, grab a bunch of fresh rosemary sprigs to scatter among the pumpkins.
+Then, go to your local hardware store or garden store and grab some holiday greenery - like mixed garland - to arrange in the middle of the table.
+For a pop of color, grab some pine cones and ornaments to scatter among your garland.
 Voila.
 Not only did you save money, but your table looks – and smells – incredible.

 Make Place Cards

 There are so many reasons to use place cards: